Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Introduction

 \subsection{Contributions}

 This paper makes the following contributions:

-\begin{enumerate}[leftmargin=*] \item We present a comprehensive empirical study of dimensionality reduction in the frozen-feature transfer learning pipeline, comparing ten methods across four CNN backbones and two datasets.
-To our knowledge, this is the most extensive controlled comparison of dimensionality reduction methods applied to frozen CNN features to date.
+\begin{enumerate}[leftmargin=*] \item We present the most extensive controlled comparison of dimensionality reduction methods applied to frozen features to date: ten methods across six backbone architectures (four CNNs and two vision transformers), three datasets spanning coarse-grained and fine-grained classification, and 180 experimental configurations with five-seed evaluation.

-\item We establish that LDA \emph{improves} accuracy over full features in all eight backbone--dataset configurations tested, with statistical significance ($p < 0.001$).
-This finding challenges the implicit assumption that more dimensions are always better.
+\item We establish that LDA \emph{improves} accuracy over full features in 11 of 12 coarse-grained configurations tested, with gains of up to 4.5 percentage points.
+We further show that two proposed extensions---Residual Discriminant Augmentation (RDA) and Discriminant Subspace Boosting (DSB)---outperform full features in 12 of 18 total configurations.

+\item We identify a clear boundary condition: on the fine-grained CUB-200-2011 benchmark, full features outperform \emph{all} ten reduction methods across all six backbones.
+This delineates the regime where supervised dimensionality reduction is beneficial (coarse-grained, many-class tasks) from where it is not (fine-grained recognition).

+\item We extend the evaluation to vision transformer backbones (ViT-B/16 and DINOv2-ViT-S/14), demonstrating that LDA's benefits generalize beyond CNNs.
+Notably, DINOv2's self-supervised features benefit substantially from LDA (+1.65\% on CIFAR-100), suggesting that even state-of-the-art representations contain redundancy that supervised projection can remove.

-\item We benchmark LDA against published alternatives---Regularized LDA~\cite{friedman1989regularized}, Local Fisher Discriminant Analysis (LFDA)~\cite{sugiyama2007lfda}, and Neighbourhood Components Analysis (NCA)~\cite{goldberger2004nca}---and show that plain LDA achieves the best accuracy-to-cost ratio in the majority of configurations.
+\item We benchmark LDA against published alternatives---Regularized LDA~\cite{friedman1989regularized}, Local Fisher Discriminant Analysis (LFDA)~\cite{sugiyama2007lfda}, and Neighbourhood Components Analysis (NCA)~\cite{goldberger2004nca}---and show that plain LDA achieves the best accuracy-to-cost ratio in the majority of configurations, with average speedups of 8.4$\times$ on CIFAR-100 and 6.9$\times$ on Tiny ImageNet over full-feature classification.

-\item We introduce two lightweight extensions---Residual Discriminant Augmentation (RDA) and Discriminant Subspace Boosting (DSB)---and characterize the regimes where they offer marginal gains over standard LDA.

-\item We derive practical guidelines covering backbone selection, the number of components to retain, training set size requirements, and the accuracy--speed tradeoff, aimed at practitioners who use frozen features in production or research. \end{enumerate}
+\item We derive practical guidelines covering backbone selection, the number of components to retain, training set size requirements, the accuracy--speed tradeoff, and---critically---when \emph{not} to apply dimensionality reduction. \end{enumerate}